Google Search Tips

 In order to continue providing the 5-Star Support for which we are known, we must excel at finding information quickly.

 Over the years, I’ve had to master the ability to dig deep into internet searches.
-Whether because I needed to access back-end tools on a computer that came with a new client, find a fix for a hardware or network issue, research software bugs, or any of a multitude of other problems, I can’t tell you how many times I’ve found myself working into the wee hours of the night on a downed system.
+Whether because I needed to access back-end tools on a computer that came with a new client, find a fix for a hardware or network issue, research software bugs, or any of a multitude of other problems.
+I can’t tell you how often I’ve found myself working into the wee hours of the night on a downed system.
 It has always been my ability to find information fast that allowed me to ensure that my client’s employees would be able to work when they arrived in the morning.

 That’s when Advanced Googling becomes important.

 Google has lots of advanced techniques, but to keep this blog at a tolerable length, I’m reviewing only those I find most useful to enhance my keyword searches.
-Below are four examples – in each I provide the technique with the text in bold, and examples below.
+Below are four examples – in each, I provide the technique with the text in bold and examples below.

 Try using these techniques the next time you are doing a search that isn’t returning the results you want.
 You’ll find that one of these advanced Googling techniques will almost certainly do the trick!